h4llow3En/felixdoering.com/src/_i18n/en/_posts/2016-04-14-everything-new.md

 ## I am talking to you

 If you know the messenger Telegram you probably know that you can use bots as well.
-[Felix](https://dummyco.de) and I have written the IAmTalkingToYou Bot.
+[Felix](https://dummyco.de "External Link: Blog of Felix Wittwer"){:target="_blank"} and I have written the IAmTalkingToYou Bot.
 But what does it do?
 If anyone mentions a person the bot will recognize this and send a mention to this person as well.
 A new, yesterday implemented feature is if you write ’+1’ the bot will reply to this as well with ’\<username of sender\> gefällt das.’ or in case of ’-1’ ’\<username of sender\> gefällt das nicht.’
 Yes this bot replies in German but hopefully sometime we will offer an English version as well.
 While testing the new feature Felix has written a ‘+2’.
 Why not let people like this just more than once?
 I updated the feature and from now on you can write ‘+\<x\>’ and you will get this reply: ‘\<username of sender\> gefällt das \<x\>-fach.’